Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 \begin{conj}[\cite{deloera}] For every matroid $\M$, the Ehrhart polynomial of $\mathscr{P}(\M)$ has positive coefficients. \end{conj}

-Despite several supporting results \cite{postnikov, castillo-liu, castillo-liu2, jochemko-ravichandran}, including positive results for uniform matroids \cite{ferroni1}, minimal matroids \cite{ferroni2} and matroids of rank $2$ \cite{ferroni-jochemko-schroter}, it had been shown in \cite{ferroni3} that this conjecture fails in full generality.
+Despite several supporting results \cite{postnikov, castillo-liu, castillo-liu2, jochemko-ravichandran}, including positive results for uniform matroids \cite{ferroni1}, minimal matroids \cite{ferroni2} and matroids of rank $2$ \cite{ferroni-jochemko-schroter}, it has been shown in \cite{ferroni3} that this conjecture is false in general.
 We demonstrate in this section how one can recover Ferroni's counterexamples as well as further results on Ehrhart polynomials of (sparse) paving matroids by applying Theorem~\ref{thm:main} or Corollary~\ref{thm:main-for-sparse-paving}.